dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 IIS uses the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) to host ASP.NET Core apps.
 Windows Authentication is configured for IIS via the *web.config* file.
 The following sections show how to:

-* Provide a local *web.config* file that activate Windows Authentication on the server when the app is deployed.
+* Provide a local *web.config* file that activates Windows Authentication on the server when the app is deployed.
 * Use the IIS Manager to configure the *web.config* file of an ASP.NET Core app that has already been deployed to the server.

 ### IIS configuration